Julia Rose Flaunts Underboob In Front Of A Magazine Stand On Instagram

 “I seen it: the shag mag magazine,” declared a third admirer, referring to the caption.

-“@its_juliarose did you get in trouble??” wondered a supporter since she snapped the shot in public.
+“@its_juliarose did you get in trouble??” wondered a supporter, referencing the fact that Julia was snapped in public.

 In addition, on March 3, Julia shared another snap of herself promoting Shag Mag, that time flashing the camera on Sunset Boulevard in front of her billboard.
-The sensation lifted her shirt with both hands and censored her look with growing heart emoji.
-She appeared to be having a blast and stuck her tongue out and wore her hair down brushed behind her shoulders.
-Plus, There were a couple of men walking across the street towards her in the backdrop.
+The sensation lifted her shirt with both hands and censored her look with a growing heart emoji.
+She appeared to be having a blast, sticking her tongue out and wearing her hair down brushed behind her shoulders.
+There were also a couple of men walking across the street toward her in the backdrop.